Customized Stop-the-Slip Solutions

 If you live in an area where it snows, you can use a snow shovel on your Handi-Treads without fear of damage to the treads.
 This is not the case with most other solutions.

-The initial cost to fit a shorter ramp with Handi-Treads will be higher than less effective and durable alternatives, but the payback will come in less maintenance and a substantially longer product life.
-We recommend spacing the treads at four inches apart, but have seen successful installations with longer intervals.
-Using four-inch spacing, a 5-foot ramp would require approximately 15 treads.
+The initial cost to fit a shorter ramp with Handi-Treads will be higher than less effective and durable alternatives, but the payback will come in lower maintenance and a lifetime guarantee.

 Total Score: A-